Paddle up and get kayaking with out ultimate guide to kayaking in Singapore!

-First formed in 2015 as Water-Venture, People’s Association PAssion WaVe (PAWV) offers a multitude of waterfront lifestyle programmes to bridge communities through water sports and to encourage a outdoor lifestyle.
+Formed in 2015 as Water-Venture, People’s Association PAssion WaVe (PAWV) offers a multitude of waterfront lifestyle programmes to bridge local communities through water sports and to encourage an outdoor lifestyle.

-Besides water sports equipment rental, PAssion WaVe also offer certification course through its partners and trainers.
+Besides water sports equipment rental, PAssion WaVe also offer certification courses through its partners and trainers.

 There are currently 5 PAssion WaVe outlets offering kayak rentals and courses: Bedok Reservoir, Jurong Lake Gardens, Sembawang Park, Pasir Ris Park and Marina Bay.

 From $9.8 for two hours

 Tue to Sun, 9am to 6pm.
 Closed on Monday

 PAssion WaVe @ Pasir Ris: 125 Elias Road Singapore 519926